 Kate's Cabin services

-An old truckstop on the northbound A1 is now overshadowed by it's larger competitor Peterborough less than a mile south.
+An old truckstop on the northbound A1 has been overshadowed by it's larger competitor less than a mile to the south.

-Short stay customer parking is available with HGV parking available at the truckstop café.
+Short stay customer parking is available with HGV parking available behind the filling station.

 This information is provided to us by third parties.
 You should always check with staff on site.